Nono Maldonado

-Nono Maldonado (born in Mayagüez) is a Puerto Rican fashion designer and entrepreneur who has also done interior design.
+José Maldonado Fulladosa ([xoˈse malðoˈnaðo fuʎaˈðosa]; 10 August 1945 – 16 July 2025), known professionally as Nono Maldonado ([ˈnono malðoˈnaðo]), was a Puerto Rican fashion designer and businessman who also did interior design.
 He was a fashion editor at Esquire magazine in the 1970s before returning to Puerto Rico, where he continued to work in the fashion industry.

-Personal life and career
+Life and career

 Fashion editor

-Maldonado, born in Mayagüez, Puerto Rico, learned about good taste as a child at the hand of his parents, Raúl, an agricultural engineer, and Esperanza, a homemaker.
-In 1967 and started his career in the fashion world as a buyer at Bloomingdale’s in New York.
-He left Bloomingdale’s to become the Assistant Fashion Director of the Men’s Fashion Association, the promotion agency for men’s wear designers and manufacturers.
-He was also buyer, designer and public relations consultant for several boutiques in New York.
+Maldonado, born in Mayagüez, Puerto Rico, Graduated from Colegio San Ignacio de Loyola in San Juan.
+Learned about good taste as a child at the hand of his parents, Raúl, an agricultural engineer, and Esperanza, a homemaker.
+In 1967 and started his career in the fashion world as a buyer at Bloomingdale's in New York.
+He left Bloomingdale's to become the Assistant Fashion Director of the Men's Fashion Association, the promotion agency for men's wear designers and manufacturers.
+He was also buyer, designer, and public relations consultant for several boutiques in New York.
 He was named Fashion Editor for Esquire magazine from 1972 to 1975.
-During these years he was twice elected to the International List of the World’s Best Dressed Men directed then by the well-known publicist Eleanor Lambert, now published yearly by Vanity Fair Magazine.
-Maldonado has also been on the editorial team of Caras, a high-fashion magazine.
+During these years he was twice elected to the International List of the World's Best Dressed Men directed then by the well-known publicist Eleanor Lambert, now published yearly by Vanity Fair Magazine.
+Maldonado was also on the editorial team of Caras, a high-fashion magazine.

 Fashion designer

-He returned to Puerto Rico in 1976 and in June 1977 opened his own boutique and started designing for men under his own label.
-In 1980 he presented his first women’s wear collection.
+Maldonado returned to Puerto Rico in 1976 and in June 1977 opened his own boutique and started designing for men under his own label.
+In 1980 he presented his first women's wear collection.

 In September 2014, Maldonado was a judge for the San Juan Moda fashion show.
 San Juan fashion week takes place twice a year.